 Risks and side effects exist with almost any treatment whether it is standard care or a clinical trial.
 Clinical trials of new treatments may cause side effects.
 Researchers make every effort to discover and explain side effects to patients, however unanticipated serious side effects are a possible outcome from participating in a clinical trial.
 Many safeguards are in place to make clinical trials as safe as possible and protect patient rights.
 Before a new treatment is tried with patients, it is carefully studied in the laboratory.
 Laboratory research determines how best to use the new methods with people safely and effectively.

-Any research involving people at the Vermont Cancer Center must be approved by the Vermont Cancer Center Protocol Review Committee and the University of Vermont Institutional Review Board (IRB).
+Any research involving people at the University of Vermont Cancer Center must be approved by the University of Vermont Cancer Center Protocol Review Committee and the University of Vermont Institutional Review Board (IRB).
 The IRB is made up of doctors from different specialties, ethicists (often a chaplain), administrators, and members of the public.
 An IRB is required by the U.S. Food and Drug Administration (FDA) to ensure protection of the rights and welfare of patients who are enrolled in clinical trials.
 Therefore, the IRB is authorized to review, require changes to, approve, or disapprove clinical trials.

 Clinical trial patients are carefully monitored.
 Blood tests, x-rays, and other procedures are performed regularly to detect and record any changes, good or bad, in the patient’s condition.
 The monitoring provides scientists with valuable data for making patient care decisions and for documenting research results.